-As awareness of the risks associated with climate change grows, and social events globally highlight the need for managers to have sound ESG frameworks, we expect investors to look more closely at ESG policies and how frameworks are implemented across portfolios and through the entire lifecycles of our projects.
-A number of new ESG players may enter the market promoting new ESG-compliant funds, but it is believed there is a significant first-mover advantage for those firms who have been longstanding proponents of good ESG practice and have a deep understanding of how to make a real difference here.
+Top rating (A+) for Clean Energy Infrastructure strategy As awareness of the risks associated with climate change grows, and social events globally highlight the need for managers to have sound ESG frameworks, we expect investors to look more closely at ESG policies and how frameworks are implemented across portfolios and through the entire lifecycles of our projects.

+A number of new ESG players may enter the market promoting new ESG compliant funds, but we believe there is a significant first-mover advantage for those firms who have been longstanding proponents of good ESG practice and have a deep understanding of how to make a real difference here.